-Financial Expenses, Net
+Interest Expense, Net

-Financial expenses, net consists of interest expense accrued or paid on our indebtedness, change in the warrants fair value, net of interest income earned on our cash balances.
-Financial expenses, net also includes foreign exchange gains and losses.
+Interest expense, net consists of interest expense accrued or paid on our indebtedness, change in the warrants fair value, net of interest income earned on our cash balances.
 We expect interest expense to vary each reporting period depending on the amount of outstanding indebtedness and prevailing interest rates.